tristanpoland/SkiffUI/README.md

 Development is a work in progress, please follow us on social media for updates (socials are in the footer of our website)

 ## Why Use SkiffUI
 SkiffUI provides the first easy to use, Drag-and-Drop user interface for modifying, or networking containers after creation.
-SkiffUI currently supports only Docker but could easily be expanded to interact with Docker Swarms and Kubernetes clusters later on.
+SkiffUI currently supports only Docker but will be expanded to interact with Docker Swarms and Kubernetes clusters later on for enterprise users.

 ## How it works
 SkiffUI interacts with docker by converting graphical node data into commands for your container service, these commands are then executed as root on the host.